Folvite Side Effects

 Generic Name: folic acid

-Note: This page contains information about the side effects of folic acid.
-Some of the dosage forms included on this document may not apply to the brand name Folvite.
+Note: This document contains side effect information about folic acid.
+Some of the dosage forms listed on this page may not apply to the brand name Folvite.

 For the Consumer